percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --no-lock

    Use this option to disable table lock with ``FLUSH TABLES WITH READ LOCK``.
 Use it only if ALL your tables are InnoDB and you **DO NOT CARE** about the binary log position of the backup.
+   If you are considering to use --no-lock because your backups are failing to acquire the lock, this could be because of incoming replication events preventing the lock from succeeding.
+Please try using --safe-slave-backup to momentarily stop the replication slave thread, this may help the backup to succeed and you then don't need to resort to using --no-lock.

 .. option:: --ibbackup = 'autodetect'